 Since the introduction of 4G in 2009, people around the globe have mainly used Internet services.
 Currently, the 5G services will be available on our smartphones very soon.
 This will change the entire internet era.
 But technology isn’t going to stop here.
 Researchers have already started carrying out their research on the 6G network.

 Today’s technology is growing rapidly, even faster than clock speed.
 In today’s globalization and industrialization period, we can do everything through the internet right from ordering food to shopping, watching movies, and even sending money over the Internet by sitting at home with a single click of our finger.

 In addition, it is now possible to study online from home.
 Most of the work we accomplish today is completed through online.
 Let us hope we will soon be able to use 5G and 6G networks.
 Before that, however, we would like to discuss a little bit about the origin of this internet generation.

-Nowadays, the Internet is so accessible that we can access the Internet from anywhere and any time round the world.
-But this journey wasn’t so easy.
-It actually started in the 1940s, when World War II took place.
-At that time, radio signals were used to facilitate military service.
+Nowadays, the Internet is so accessible that we can access the Internet from anywhere and at any time around the world.
+But this journey wasn’t so easy, actually, the 0G network was introduced in the 1940s.
+At that time, radio signals were used to facilitate only special services.
 And the service was not meant for the common public.

 History Of 1G and 2G Network